Online Engineering Programs Home

 New York University

 For an on-campus option, NYU offers a BS in civil engineering.
-Strongly practice-oriented, with a heavy emphasis on design, the program is modeled off of ABET’s 11 fundamental outcomes to cover the full range of skills and knowledge necessary for modern engineers.
+Strongly practice-oriented, with a heavy emphasis on design, the program is modeled off of ABET’s seven fundamental outcomes to cover the full range of skills and knowledge necessary for modern engineers.

 The program consists of 129 credits and includes classes on topics like calculus for engineers; general chemistry for engineers; general physics laboratory; introduction to civil engineering; analysis of determinate structures; structural engineering; geotechnical engineering; construction project management; computing in civil engineering; water resources engineering; engineering mechanics; and fluid mechanics and hydraulics.
-Electives are available in subjects such as construction project administration, construction scheduling, and cost estimation.

 • Location: New York City, NY